SeisComP/main/apps/gui-qt/scrttv/descriptions/scrttv.rst

 ============================

-Beside visual inspection of waveforms for quality control, scrttv can also be used for interactive signal detection.
+Beside visual inspection of waveforms for quality control, scrttv can also be used for interactive signal detection in real time or for selected time windows in the past.

 .. _scrttv-artificial-origins: